Photoclass 2026 Courses 52 Weeks About Community Blog My Focal Point →

 Before it's gone

 Steam off a coffee.
 Chalk on a sidewalk before it rains.
-That look someone gives right before they realize you're photographing them.
-Find something small and impermanent and make it last.
+That look someone gives right before they realise you are photographing them.

 Artist spotlight